-For 2021-22, snowpack in the Bishop Creek drainage was approximately 46% of average.
-Given the dry antecedent conditions and storage in the Bishop Creek reservoirs, creek flows are expected to be well-below long-term averages but are predicted to meet required Chandler flows for the 2021-22 season.
+For 2021-22, snowpack in the Bishop Creek drainage was approximately 46% of average; for 2022-23 snow pack was 43% of the April 1 average.
+Given the dry antecedent conditions and storage in the Bishop Creek reservoirs, creek flows are expected to be well-below long-term averages and are not expected to meet the primary Chandler flows for the 2022-23 season.
+Instead, it is likely that Bishop Creek flows will satisfy the drought provisions of the Chandler Decree with inflows to the reservoirs equal to outflows for much of the summer irrigation season.
+Groundwater levels in spring 2022, however, are still above lows seen in 2013-14 in part because flows in Bishop Creek during winter 2021-22 were at levels that allowed ditches to remain active.